 The sailors in Germany's High Seas Fleet upon learning that a suisie forray was being planned by the admirals mutinied (October 28).
 Te mutiny spread to naval ports (November 1).

-With Ludendorff gone and his beloved fleet in the hands of mutineers, the Kaiser began to lose a griop on reality.
+With Ludendorff gone and his beloved fleet in the hands of mutineers, the Kaiser began to lose a grip on reality.
 He sudenly enunciated a European Monroe Doctrine (October 29).
-He saw Japanesetroops arriving through Serbia to throw out the Americans.
+He saw Japanese troops arriving through Serbia to throw out the Americans.
 [Sulzberger, p.
 265.]
-This not only defied geographic sense, but Japan was a member of the Allies not to mention that allied armies had begin to liberate Serbia.
-Prince Max called upon the Kiser to ask him to abficate in favor of a2-year old grandson.
-The Crown Prince was passed over because he was more unpooular than Wilhem himself.
+This not only defied geographic sense, but Japan was a member of the Allies not to mention that Allied armies had begin to liberate Serbia.
+Prince Max called upon the Kaiser to ask him to abficate in favor of a 2-year old grandson.
+The Crown Prince was passed over because he had played an important roler in the war.
+He had stroinhly argued forrenewing unrestrixcted submarinde warfare which drew America into the War.
+He was even more unpooular than Wilhelm himself.

 The Socialists who were powerfull in the Reichstag demanded the Kaiser abdicate (November 3).
 Some deputies suggested he abdicate in favor of one of his sons, but not the Crown Prince who the Socialists despised.